Early detection aids recovery

 Nutrition education for cancer prevention - Get tips on how to follow a healthy diet that is low in fat, high in fiber and filled with fruits and vegetables.
 Schedule an appointment: 704-384-6953.

-Skin cancer screenings - Find a Novant Health dermatologist near you.
+Skin cancer screenings - Find a Novant Health dermatologist close to you.

 Digital and 3-D mammography - Regular mammograms can help detect cancer early and at its most treatable stage.
 Schedule a mammogram at one of nine Novant Health Breast Center locations near you by calling 704-384-7226.

 - Referrals for prostate and colon cancer screenings - If you are of the age to begin screening (age 50 for normal risk; sooner with family history) or if you exhibit any unusual symptoms, talk to your primary care doctor today.
 Need a physician?
-Find one close to you.
+Find a physician close to you.

 We also offer specialized programs for those who have an increased risk to develop cancer or suffer from side effects of treatment.